MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 [Other functions](other-functions-dax.md) - These functions perform unique actions that cannot be defined by any of the categories most other functions belong to.

-[Parent and Child functions](parent-and-child-functions-dax.md) - These Data Analysis Expressions (DAX) functions help users manage data that is presented as a parent/child hierarchy in their data models.
+[Parent and Child functions](parent-and-child-functions-dax.md) - These functions help users manage data that is presented as a parent/child hierarchy in their data models.

 [Relationship functions](relationship-functions-dax.md) - These functions are for managing and utilizing relationships between tables.
 For example, you can specify a particular relationship to be used in a calculation.

-[Statistical functions](statistical-functions-dax.md) - These functions calculate distributions and probability such as standard deviation, variance, and number of permutations.
+[Statistical functions](statistical-functions-dax.md) - These functions calculate values related to statistical distributions and probability, such as standard deviation and number of permutations.

 [Table manipulation functions](table-manipulation-functions-dax.md) - These functions return a table or manipulate existing tables.